Non-residents are taxed only on Greek-sourced income.

 Taxable income is classified into four categories:

-Married persons / partners are subject to tax separately on their own income but are required to file a joint tax return.
+Married persons are subject to tax separately on their own income but are required to file a joint tax return.
+However, the joint filing is not mandatory for civil unions and partnerships (of the opposite or same sex).
+In any case, they are too subject to tax separately on their own income.

-Additionally, all individuals over 18 years of age are obliged to file an income tax return irrespective of whether they are subject to tax or not.
+Additionally, all individuals over 18 years of age, who earn income, are obliged to file an income tax return irrespective of whether they are subject to tax or not.

 Each income category is separately computed and subject to tax.